akritibhat/Machine-Learning-Web-Apps/Deploying ML Flask App to GCP/README.txt

-To Deploy the app you can run
+CURRENT GCLOUD DEPLOYMENT ERROR

+ERROR: (gcloud.beta.app.deploy) Error Response: [4] Your deployment has failed to become healthy in the allotted time and therefore was rolled back.
+If you believe this was an error, try adjusting the 'app_start_timeout_sec' setting in the 'readiness_check' section.

->> gcloud app deploy
+You can try by running gcloud app deploy

-Follow the prompt instructions to set it up

->> gcloud app browse

-or Paste your url to new tab